 Today, Oranienburg Palace features art from the 17th century and an exhibition about the county it is located in, namely Oberhavel.
 It is the oldest Baroque palace in the Margraviate of Brandenburg.
 And it is radioactive, like everything in Oranienburg.

-Before Corona turned the world into a giant mess, 1.9 million visitors hit Oranienburg per year.
+Before Corona turned the world into a giant mess, 1.9 million visitors came to Oranienburg per year.
 They came by ‘S-Bahn’ city train from Berlin, by regional trains, by car, bicycle and yacht.
 Well, Oranienburg may not be Monaco, but quite a few very elegant boats are parked at the nice Schlosshafen (‘Palace Port’).

 The Best Scene

 At several locations in Oranienburg, along the Havel river and the Oder Havel Canal, little ports for yachts can be found.
-By the way: There are houseboat rentals in the region, for those who do not have the change they need for a yacht.
+By the way: There are houseboat rentals in the region, for those who do not have the change they need for their own yacht.
 In Oranienburg, its all about water.
 And radioactivity.
 The canal was built from 1906 until 1912, and it did have a positive effect on Oranienburg’s economy.

 The Lehnitzsee, a big lake on the town’s eastern end, is connected to the river.
 Here, a rowing boat with 14 people who are propelling their means of transport with paddles, and one lady setting the rhythm with a drum as if she was on a Roman galley, is moving from the Havel to the lake.
 At the same moment, a slow houseboat which looks like a floating shoe box is heading in the other direction.
 On the opposite lakeshore, people can cool down at a small bathing beach.
-At least they could in pre-Corona times.

-Before we get to the radioactivity, there is another dark chapter.
+Before we finally get to the radioactivity, there is another dark chapter.
 The Nazi concentration camp Sachsenhausen is located on Oranienburg’s turf.
 From 1936 to 1945, tens of thousands of inmates were murdered here, among them Jews, POWs, political prisoners, homosexuals and Jehova’s Witnesses.